Guide

 What a staple is

 A staple is a card that keeps showing up in deck after deck, including decks that otherwise have nothing to do with each other.
-That last clause is the test.
+That last part is the test.
 A card that powers one specific list is a build-around: essential there, absent everywhere else.
 A staple earns slots more broadly.
 Aggressive decks want it, slower decks want it, and rival archetypes inside the same ink all end up playing it, because whatever it does is worth doing in nearly any game plan.

 How we count them